Welcome to today's edition of the Rush 24-7 podcast.

 That's what they've been reduced to.

-The partisanship is simply the result of a bunch of people who've had lost their power who think it's been stolen from them, and they're doing everything they can to get it back because their purpose in life is to have power.
+The partisanship is simply the result of a bunch of people who've had lost their power who think it's been stolen from them and they're doing everything they can to get it back because their purpose in life is to have power.

-And it's it really uh i it's always been around the the disdain that liberals have for conservatives has always been around.
+The disdain that liberals have for conservatives has always been around.

 It's just reached this fever pitch.

-And for those of you who have not been alive that long and all this historical background of this, it's it's really about nothing more than the fact that the Democrats think that by virtue of their birth, they are entitled to power.
+And for those of you who have not been alive that long and all this historical background of this, it's really about nothing more than the fact that the Democrats think that by virtue of their birth, they are entitled to power.

 By virtue of their being liberals, they are superior to everybody else.